aurelia/aurelia.github.io-old/_harp/get-started.md

 # Get Started

 **Welcome to Aurelia!** This tutorial will take you through creating a simple application using Aurelia and briefly explain its main concepts.
 We assume you are familiar with JavaScript, HTML, and CSS.
-If you are reading this for the first time, we recommend you skip down to the section titled "Setting Up The HTML Page" so you can see how to use Aurelia straight away.
+To get a quick overview, we recommend you skip down to the section titled "Setting Up The HTML Page" so you can see how to use Aurelia straight away.
 Then, when you are ready to actually build something, come back and read about "Configuring Your Environment" and "Setting up the Project Structure and Build".
-To view the completed results of this tutorial, have a look at our [navigation skeleton project](https://github.com/aurelia/skeleton-navigation/releases).
-You may also wish to download it and simply delete the contents of the _src_ folder in order to follow this tutorial but incur less manual setup labor.
+To view the completed results of this tutorial, please have a look at our [navigation skeleton project](https://github.com/aurelia/skeleton-navigation/releases).
+You may also wish to download it and delete the contents of the _src_ folder in order to follow this tutorial since this would incur less manual setup labor on your part.
 That's what we would do anyway...

 ## Configuring Your Environment

 Let's start by getting you set up with a great set of tools that you can use to build modern JavaScript applications.
 All our tooling is built on [Node.js](http://nodejs.org/).
 If you have that installed aready, great!
 If not, you should go to [the official web site](http://nodejs.org/), download and install it.
-Everything else we need will be installed via Node's package manager (npm).
+Everything else we need will be installed via Node's package manager ([npm](https://docs.npmjs.com/getting-started/what-is-npm)).

 First, let's begin by installing [Gulp](http://gulpjs.com/) which we'll be using for build automation.
-If you don't have it already, you can use npm to set it up like this:
+If you don't have it already, you can use npm to set it up like this (you may need to use `sudo`):

   ```shell
   npm install -g gulp
   ```

-Next, we need to intsall [jspm](http://jspm.io/).
+Next, we need to install [jspm](http://jspm.io/).
 This will serve as our client-side package manager.
 You can do that like this:

   ```shell
   npm install -g jspm
   ```

 > **Note:** jspm, like Bower and Yeoman, leverages [git](http://git-scm.com/) so you need to install that if you don't have it.
-Also, jspm queries GitHub to install semver packages, but GitHub has a rate limit on anonymous API requests.
+Also, jspm queries GitHub to install packages, but GitHub has a rate limit on anonymous API requests.
 It is advised that you configure jspm with your GitHub credentials in order to avoid problems.
 You can do this by executing `jspm endpoint config github` and following the prompts.
 Don't want to use jspm?
 No problem.
 All Aurelia packages are available via Bower as well.

 ## Setting up the Project Structure and Build

-With our tooling installed, we can now turn out attention to setting up a basic structure for our app.
+With the tooling installed, we can now turn our attention to setting up a basic structure for your app.
 Begin by creating a folder for your project.
-We'll call it _navigation-app_.
+Let's call it _navigation-app_.
 Inside this folder we'll create a subdirectory named _src_.
-This will hold the raw source code for our application.
+This will hold the raw source code for your application.
 Let's also create a subdirectory called _styles_.
-Go ahead and [download the default css styles](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/styles/styles.css) for this sample and drop them into that folder.
+You'll want to [download the default css styles](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/styles/styles.css) for this sample and drop them into that folder.

-Because we want to leverage Gulp for build automation, we'll need to create a configuration file for that and install the build-related packages.
-We've put together a really nice starter build file for you, so you should just [download that from here](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/gulpfile.js) and drop it inside _navigation-app_.
+Because we want to leverage Gulp for build automation, we'll want to create a configuration file for that and install the build-related packages.
+We've put together a really nice starter build file for you, so you should [download that from here](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/gulpfile.js) and drop it inside _navigation-app_.
 You should also [download our default package manifest](https://raw.githubusercontent.com/aurelia/skeleton-navigation/master/package.json).
 This contains the list of modules we want to install.
 If you've used npm or Gulp before, this should be familar to you.

 With these files in place, let's run some commands.